Concrete Moisture Test with a Plastic Sheeting

 How to Test:

-2. Make sure that the concrete where you intend to place the plastic is free of standing water or will not collect standing water.
+2. Check to make sure the area of concrete where you intend to place the plastic is free of standing water or will not collect standing water.

 3. Tape the plastic firmly to the concrete with duct or masking tape.
-All sides must be secured.
+Make sure all sides are firmly secured.

 4. Wait 48 hours.

 5. Check the plastic to see if any moisture has beaded up on the inside of the plastic.